asya-bergal/French-Toast-AI/README.md

 ## Usage

-You must have `gensim` installed and must download the `text8` corpus into this directory.
+You must have the Python library `gensim` installed and must download the `text8` corpus into this directory.
 It can be found here: http://mattmahoney.net/dc/text8.zip

 More corpus/not-hardcoded corpus support coming eventually maybe.